BillWaller/C-Menu/README.md

 One especially useful feature of C-Menu View is its incredible speed with large text files, like system logs.
 C-Menu View can open and display multi-gigabyte text files almost instantaneously.
 Seek from beginning to end of a 1Gb file takes a few milliseconds.

-### C-Menu View and Manual Pages
+### C-Menu View and Color Manual Pages

 C-Menu View can also be used as a pager for manual pages.
 By setting the "MANPAGER" environment variable to "view", users can enjoy the benefits of C-Menu View's features while reading manual pages.
-However, setting MANPAGER="Nvim !Man+" is my recommendation.
-I don't know what Nvim is using to colorize manual pages, but it looks great.
-The most compelling reason to use Nvim is that it's very easy to write a few lines to a file, or edit the file, if you like.

-If you still want to use C-Menu View as your MANPAGER, just add the following line to your shell configuration file (e.g., .bashrc or .zshrc):
+To use C-Menu View as your system pager, add the following line to your shell configuration file (e.g., .bashrc or .zshrc):

 ```
     export PAGER="view"